serverless-ca/terraform-aws-ca/docs/getting-started.md

 # Getting Started

 | [Home](index.md) | [Getting Started](getting-started.md) | [Client Certificates](client-certificates.md) | [CRL](revocation.md) | [CA Cert Locations](locations.md) | [FAQ](faq.md) |
-To familiarise yourself with the serverless CA, we recommend you start with default settings.
+To familiarise yourself with the serverless CA, we recommend you start with minimal changes to the default settings.
 A Root CA and Issuing CA will be deployed to your AWS account, using ECDSA algorithms without public CRL distribution:

 * copy the [default example folder](../examples/default) to your laptop
 * make sure you include the `dev` subfolder and contents
 * update `backend.tf` to include your own S3 Terraform state bucket in the same AWS account
 * update `ca.tf` with the provider source address and latest version
+* uncomment the other variables in `ca.tf`
+* uncomment `locals.tf` and enter your own company details
 ```
 terraform init
 terraform apply (yes to confirm plan)